4.11. PSF Convolution¶

 img = ot.presets.image.color_checker([1, 1])

-• image and PSF resolutions must be between 50x50 pixels and 4 megapixels
+RGBImageor twoRenderImageimage and PSF resolutions must lie between 50x50 pixels and 4 megapixels

-• the PSF needs to be twice as large as the image scaled with the magnification factor
+the PSF needs to be at least twice as large as the scaled input image (image scaled with the magnification factor)

 Magnification Factor

-This magnification factor is equivalent the magnification factor known from geometrical optics.
-Therefore \(\lvert m \rvert > 1\) means a magnification and \(\lvert m\rvert < 1\) an image shrinking. \(m > 0\) is an upright image, while \(m < 0\) correspond to a flipped image.
+The magnification factor is equivalent the magnification factor derived from geometrical optics.
+Therefore \(\lvert m \rvert > 1\) denotes a magnification and \(\lvert m\rvert < 1\) an image shrinking. \(m > 0\) is an upright image, while \(m < 0\) corresponds to a flipped image.

-Let’s define a predefined a image and PSF:
+Let’s use a predefined a image and PSF:

 img = ot.presets.image.ETDRS_chart_inverted([0.5, 0.5])